AMDRAS COURSES IN MELBOURNE

 The assessment includes an assessed mediation simulation (role-play) and a written component

-Certificates and Accreditation are issued by the University of Western Australia
+Certificates and Accreditation are issued and administered by the University of Western Australia

 • Psychology, Counselling, Social Work